campurol/Multinomial-Logistic-Regression/README.md

-# Multinomial Logistic Regression
+# Multinomial Logistic Regression using PyTorch

 This repository provides a Multinomial Logistic regression model (*a.k.a* **MNL**) for the classification problem of multiple classes.

+It's a fork of liaison/Multinomial-Logistic-Regression that includes the possibility to expand the data if the data provided is at the `session-chosen-alternative` level instead of `session-alternative` level.

+I also includes an implementation for using this in `Stata'.

 The novelity of this model is that it is implemented with the deep learning framework 'Pytorch'.
+This allows the possibility to handle multiple choice sets and also multiple alternatives.
+Current implementations only allow for few alternatives.

 A typical scenario to apply MNL model is to predict the choice of customer in a collection of alternatives, which is often referred as Customer Choice Modeling.
 As a clarification of terminology, the alternative might also be referred as 'option', and the collection of alternatives might be called as 'session'.